Alexandre-Fernandez/astro-i18n/astro-i18n/README.md

 page: string
 ```

 The corresponding page for the current route, for example `/posts/my-cool-slug` will be `/posts/[slug]`.
+Only gets detected if you have a translation for that page (even if it's empty).

 ### `astroI18n.locale`